-The observation process of the stochastic model assumed that the accumulated number of observed right whales (Ay, y=1998,…, 2017) involved noisy measurements that were roughly proportional to the true abundance (Ny) through the catchability coefficient q.
-Observation error was accounted for in the observation process by assuming a multiplicative lognormal error structure with variance parameter τ2, so that:
+The observation process of the stochastic model assumed that the accumulated number of observed right whales (Ay, y=1999,…, 2019) were proportional to the true abundance (Ny) through the catchability coefficient q.
+Observation error was accounted for by assuming a multivariate lognormal error structure:

+AyNy,q, Σ ~ log-normallogqNy,Σ y=1999,2000, 2005-2019

+Where Ay and Ny are vectors of the accumulated and estimated number of observed whales, respectively. and Σ is the variance-covariance matrix of the log accumulated number of observed whales calculated by numerical simulation.
+Catchability was derived numerically assuming a multivariate lognormal distribution following Ludwig & Walters (1994):

+q=exp⁡Σ-1ln⁡AyNyΣ-1

+Observation error for absolute abundance in 2010 was accounted for by assuming a univariate lognormal error structure:

-AyNy,q, τ2 ~ log-normallogqNy,τ2 y=1650, 2027 exp⁡
+A2010N2010, τ2 ~ log-normallogN2010, τ2

 Parameter estimation